 Art aficionados might flock to the New Orleans Museum of Art, but they often miss out on the nearby sculpture garden, located in scenic City Park.
 Spend the afternoon in this urban sanctuary, and walk among towering pines, mossy oaks and blooming magnolia trees while viewing more than 57 sculptures created by artists from across the globe.
 If you're planning to spend the afternoon, pack a picnic and sit on one of the grassy banks or benches near the City Park Lagoon or Cascade Garden Pool.

 With its Afro-Caribbean heritage, mysterious swamplands and prevalence of voodoo culture, New Orleans is steeped in magic and lore.
-Visit this cultural center in the French Quarter, where you can shop for potion oils, voodoo dolls and spell-casting supplies, as well as get a spiritual consultation and reading.
+Visit this voodoo shop in the Bywater neighborhood, where you can shop for potion oils and chicken feet as well as get a reading from renowned Voodoo Priestess Sallie Ann Glassman.

 5. Fair Grounds Race Course & Slots

 If live gaming sounds exciting, don't miss the action at the Fair Grounds, located about 10 minutes from the French Quarter and downtown New Orleans.
 Place your bets on sleek, muscular horses, and watch with anticipation as they careen down the racetrack.
 If playing slots sounds more appealing, take your pick from more than 600 slot machines, as well as Wheel of Fortune games.

 If you've ever wanted to get up close and personal with one of Louisiana's swamp-dwelling reptiles, Insta-Gator is your chance.
 With more than 2,000 gators in this conservation facility, you can view full-sized gators in crystal-clear water and even play with baby alligators in the hatchery's touch pool.